-Figure 13-8 shows the FTR bid, cleared and net bid volume from June 2003 through March 2015 for Long Term, Annual and Monthly Balance of Planning Period Auctions.10 Cleared volume is the volume of FTR buy and sell offers that were accepted.
-The net bid volume includes the total buy, sell and self-scheduled offers, counting sell offers as a negative volume.
+Figure 13-9 shows the FTR bid, cleared and net bid volume from June 2003 through June 2015 for Long Term, Annual and Monthly Balance of Planning Period Auctions.14 Cleared volume is the volume of FTR buy and sell offers that were accepted.
+The net bid volume includes the total buy, sell and selfscheduled offers, counting sell offers as a negative volume.
 The bid volume is the total of all bid and self-scheduled offers, excluding sell offers.
 Bid volumes and net bid volumes have increased since 2003.
 Cleared volume was relatively steady until 2010, with an increase in 2011 followed by a slight decrease in 2012.
 In 2013, cleared volume increased, and there was a larger increase in 2014.
-The demand for FTRs has increased despite historical revenues.
+The demand for FTRs has increased.